Ecctis highlights academic strengths of Bedales home-grown qualifications

 We have welcomed the findings of a new independent evaluation by Ecctis.

-Ecctis is the UK’s designated agency for international qualifications and skills benchmarking.
-They have concluded that our Bedales Assessed Course (BAC) in English Literature is “comparable” to the standard of a UK GCSE - while also cultivating a number of higher level skills normally only taught at A Level.
+Ecctis is a provider of international qualification evaluation, benchmarking and skills recognition services.
+They have concluded that our Bedales Assessed Course (BAC) in English Literature demonstrates comparability to GCSE standard, while also developing a broader range of skills than those typically emphasised in GCSE English Literature.

 Introduced at Bedales in 2006, BACs are two-year qualifications taken in Blocks 4 and 5 (Years 10 and 11) alongside a core of I/GCSE subjects.
 Designed to encourage critical thinking, independence, and intellectual curiosity, BACs combine a subject-specific blend of examinations, coursework and practical assessments across a range of 16 subjects including Art, History, Music, Geography, Japanese and Digital Game Design.